CaioSommerOzorio/assemblyDataStrucutres/README.md

 # Data Structures in Assembly
 Assembly NASM representations of data structures and algorithms to naviage them, taking an OOP inspired approach.

-For all methods and usage read comments in code.
+For all methods and usage read individual documentation in each data strucutre's respective directories.

-## Linked list
-The linked list: defined as a dynamically expanding list where all elements contain 2 properties: its value and a pointer to the next element.